MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-enhancedstorage.md

 If you enable this policy setting, only USB root hub connected Enhanced Storage devices are allowed.

-If you disable or do not configure this policy setting, USB Enhanced Storage devices connected to both USB root hubs and non-root hubs will be allowed.
+If you disable or don't configure this policy setting, USB Enhanced Storage devices connected to both USB root hubs and non-root hubs will be allowed.

 <!--/Description-->